By Vik Kirsch, Mercury Staff, Guelph

 That's important to a company that already has more than $92 million in real estate holdings - and a goal of $500 million by 2010.

 Similar to the way a mutual fund is a basket of stocks, a REIT is a collection of real estate but with tax advantages for the corporation and investor.

 REITs pay lower corporate taxes because they pass on most of their profits from steady income to their investors, who in turn pay them at the lower dividend rate.

 Essentially, investors benefit from the income generated by Skyline's rental and commercial holdings.

-They're currently receiving more than nine per cent yield from a basket of properties overseen by Castellan and two other partners, Chief Operating Officer Roy Jason Ashdown and Chief Development Officer Martin Castellan, Jason Castellan's brother.
+They're currently receiving more than nine per cent yield from a basket of properties overseen by Castellan and two other partners, Chief Sustainability Officer Roy Jason Ashdown and Chief Development Officer Martin Castellan, Jason Castellan's brother.